 It’s true I’m a little devil.
 But by morning you’ll say I made you see God.

-And now for some beautiful art to wipe the memory of Rope Cosmetology from our heads.
-Above is a George Gross cover for Nora’s No Angel by Tom Stone, aka Florence Stonebraker, aka Ted Stratton.
-This came from Rainbow Books and you can see that Gross has his femme fatale dressed in the same style of off-the-shoulder drawstring blouse we pointed out before.
+Above is a nice George Gross cover for Nora’s No Angel by Tom Stone, aka Florence Stonebraker, aka Ted Stratton.
+This came in digest format from Rainbow Books and you can see that Gross has his femme fatale dressed in the same style of off-the-shoulder drawstring blouse we pointed out before.
 We own the book, but our cover is a little jacked, so we borrowed one from online and touched it up a bit.
 Below, though, you see two interior pages we scanned (shots posed by models are common with these digests), plus the rear cover.
 We'll update this post when we get around to actually reading the book.
 It's 1951 copyright.

 Aw, don’t fret.
 Sure, you're corrupt, but you still protect a few people, and you’re about to serve me right now.